-When property owners experience damage to their home caused by fire or other hazards, they rely on their homeowners coverage as an indispensable form of financial security against loss of value to their home.
-While fire damage claims often cause a total loss, arson and other insurance fraud schemes harm all policyholders by complicating the claims process, depleting funds to pay legitimate claims and driving up premiums.
-Although our Florida insurance claims law firm routinely represents aggrieved policyholders whose claims are denied, delayed or underpaid, we recognize the harm committed by fraudulent claims.
+When property owners experience damage to their home caused by fire or other hazards, they rely on their homeowners insurance coverage as an indispensable form of financial security against loss of value to their home.
+While fire damage claims often cause a total loss, arson and other insurance fraud schemes harm all policyholders by complicating the claims process, depleting funds to pay legitimate claims, and driving up premiums.

 While insurance fraud harms both insurance companies and policyholders, insurance companies are often quick to misconstrue innocent facts and assert unjustified allegations of insurance fraud.
 When parties file fire claims, insurance companies sometimes engage in bad faith tactics to deny the claim or “extort” the policyholder into accepting less than the full value of the claim.

-If your insurance company attempts to strong-arm you into an unfair settlement of your insurance claim by threatening to pursue criminal charges, you should seek immediate legal advice from an experienced Miami insurance claims attorney.
-Our law firm can help you avoid critical mistakes like providing inaccurate information in your sworn proof of loss or an Examination Under Oath (EUO).
+If your insurance company attempts to strong-arm you into an unfair settlement of your insurance claim by threatening to pursue criminal charges, you should seek immediate legal advice from an experienced insurance claims attorney.
 It can be intimidating when an insurance carrier attempts to discourage a fire damage claim by suggesting criminal liability, the financial consequences of abandoning a valid claim make this option untenable.
-Our Florida insurance law firm can guide you through the claims process and protect your rights.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].